Nschess/Nschess/README.md

         targets: ["f2"],
         hint: "The bishop guards f2, so the queen can move there with force.",
         answers: [
-          { move: "Qxf2#", correct: true },
+          { move: "Qxf2+", correct: true },
           { move: "Qg4", correct: false },
           { move: "Bxf2+", correct: false }
         ],
-        feedback: "Qxf2# is mate because the bishop on c5 protects the queen and the king has no capture or flight square."
+        feedback: "Qxf2+ is the forcing strike because the bishop on c5 protects the queen and the king must answer the check."
       },
       {
         level: "Intermediate",
         side: "White to move",
         title: "Remove the defender",
         prompt: "The knight is pinned and the king is boxed in.
 Which capture finishes the attack?",
-        fen: "6k1/5ppp/8/8/2B5/5Q2/5PPP/6K1",
+        fen: "6kr/5ppp/8/8/2B5/5Q2/5PPP/6K1",
         targets: ["f7"],
         hint: "The queen can capture on f7 with bishop support.",
         answers: [